workattech/hacktoberfest-2020/README.md

   - Create a branch for that article.
   - Write your article in the respective topic folder.
 Create a new folder if you have to.
   - Create a Pull Request with the article name as the title.
+ - If you are new to Git and GitHub then please follow [this guideline by godslayer201](https://github.com/workattech/hacktoberfest-2020/blob/3df79661678d1fdab4fb65e59e833cb2aac5a374/Git%20%26%20GitHub/readme.md).

 ## Writing guidelines
 - Do not plagiarize.